Information on some of our Strategic Partners and how they are supporting us:

 Comic Relief was launched from a refugee camp in Sudan on Christmas Day in 1985.
 Since then it has raised £750m and supported over 12,000 projects in the UK and Africa.

-Comic Relief has been funding Practical Action’s projects for over 20 years and is currently funding People’s Plans into Practice: Building Productive and Liveable Settlements with Slum Dwellers in Kisumu and Kitale in Kenya.
-They have also recently approved funding for a new sanitation project in the slums in Nakuru, Kenya: Realising the Right to Total Sanitation.
+Comic Relief has been funding Practical Action’s projects for over 20 years and is currently funding two projects in Kenya: People’s Plans into Practice: Building Productive and Liveable Settlements with Slum Dwellers in Kisumu and Kitale and a sanitation project in the slums in Nakuru, Realising the Right to Total Sanitation.

 Jersey Overseas Aid Committee